sevra/Mongoloid/readme.md

 	}));
 ```

-We can then add our models to our `manager`:
+We can then add our models to a `manager`:
 ```js
 	manager.add('documents', Document);
 	manager.add('people', Person);